julienlevasseur/jekyll-theme-basically-basic/_posts/2017-12-20-using_chef_attributes_with_inspec.md

 ---
-title: Using Chef attributes in Inspec
+title: "Using Chef attributes in Inspec"
 excerpt:
 tags:
   - chef